The value of hyper-local risk intelligence

 To create a resilient organization, robust risk intelligence and situational awareness are essential in managing and mitigating the impact of critical events.
 The entire Critical Event Management (CEM) process starts with risk intelligence.

-What is Risk Intelligence?
+What is risk intelligence?

 A multi-tier filter process eliminates ‘noise’ and narrows down the number of source-based reports for analysts to review manually.
-Analysts and systems discard unrelated or less informative reports while allowing priority reports to pass through.
+Analysts and systems discard unrelated or less informative reports, allowing priority reports to pass through.
 Then, our team of analysts, with the help of some automated and semi-automated processes, manually evaluate the timeliness, accuracy, and location of each incident report.
 A robust set of reporting guidelines and tools assist analysts in helping to decide whether the incident should be reported to you.
 If so, you’ll receive an alert.

 By leveraging Everbridge’s risk monitoring intelligence solution, you can capture (and adjust) your notifications based on your risk tolerance and the nexus of incident severity and proximity to identified assets.
 You’ll also receive situation reports, special event briefings, and custom reports tailored to the business impact alerts may have on your organization or location.

 Setting up your risk intelligence profile with Everbridge is simple: